 Mix the Dough (10 minutes): In a large bowl, whisk 4 bread flour and salt.
-Add the foamy yeast mixture, the remaining 1 1/4 cup (315 g) lukewarm water, and olive oil.
+Add the foamy yeast mixture and olive oil.
 Mix with a dough whisk or hand for 2-3 minutes until a sticky, shaggy dough forms with no dry flour.
 Scrape down the bowl with a dough scraper.

-Autolyse (30 minutes): Cover the bowl with a damp kitchen towel or damp bowl cover and let rest at room temperature (68-75°F/20-24°C) for 30 minutes to hydrate the flour and develop gluten.
+Autolyse (30 minutes): Cover the bowl with a damp kitchen towel or shower cap and let rest at room temperature (68-75°F) for 30 minutes to hydrate the flour and develop gluten.

 Stretch and Fold (45 minutes): Wet your hands to prevent sticking.
 Grab one side of the dough, stretch it upward 6-8 inches, and fold it over the center.
 Rotate the bowl 90 degrees and repeat for a total of four folds.
 Cover and rest for 15 minutes.
 Repeat this stretch-and-fold process twice more (three sets total, 45 minutes).
 The dough will become smoother and more elastic.